The Prototype is a Vital Step in the Startup Process

 - Leverage the technology to change directions as needed.
 In these days of rapid change, almost every startup has to adapt their solution, business model, or target customer.
 A pre-production prototype will allow you to be adaptive without dire consequences.

 - Convince potential investors to take you seriously.
 Angels and venture capitalists are all about reducing the risk.
-Per the above points, if you have a validated a working prototype, investment risks are dramatically reduced.
+Per the above points, if you have a validated, working prototype, investment risks are dramatically reduced.
 These days, if you don’t have a proven prototype, investors probably won’t even talk to you.

 - Early start on testing performance, materials, and quality.
 Work with the prototype will help you determine the best materials, like metal versus plastic, to assure acceptable performance and durability.
 Don’t wait for the final production model to find out that your product has a weak link in one of the common environments.